 Omar Samra was the first Egyptian to summit Mt.
 Everest in 2007 and now he is hoping to be the first Egyptian man in space!
 The founder of Wild Guanabana and one of the most recognizable faces in Egypt as a result of extensive media coverage surrounding his mountaineering exploits, Samra is participating in the […]

 Scarab beetles were sacred to the ancient Egyptians.
 These insects rolled balls of dung across the earth just as the sun god Ra rolled across the sky.
 Scarabs were seen as earthly manifestations of heavenly movement.
 A team of scientists from South Africa and Sweden recently published a study indicating that there was a grain of […]

 Just two hour’s drive east of Dubai, the Al Hayl Fort or Palace paints a succinct picture of Emirati life before artificial islands and enormous skyscrapers became “normal.”
 Located in a wadi among the Hajar mountains, the remarkable earthen compound was built in 1932 by then ruler of Fujairah Sheikh Abdullah Bin Hamdan.
 It’s a […]

-	It might seem like I haven’t picked up an atlas in a while since Green Prophet is devoted to Middle Eastern issues, but this story from Treehugger about a Brazilian beekeeper and his appropriately-suited helper was just too sweet not to share.
-After all, donkeys are essential to thousands of residents from Morocco to Yemen, […]
+It might seem like I haven’t picked up an atlas in a while since Green Prophet is devoted to Middle Eastern issues, but this story about a Brazilian beekeeper and his appropriately-suited helper was just too sweet not to share.
+After all, donkeys are essential to thousands of residents from Morocco to Yemen, and beekeepers from […]

 Everyone older than ten has likely experienced the exquisite agony and transformation of a broken heart.
 Which means that just about everyone has probably developed their own recipe for healing as well.
 Some people go on “retail therapy” sprees to sweeten the pain, others crawl up in a tiny ball on their bed and stay […]